MerginMaps/docs/src/layer/settingup_forms.md

 Our mobile app was redesigned.
 We are in the process of updating this content to reflect these changes.
 :::

 Capturing field data often requires filling some attributes in the form to record the properties of surveyed points, lines or polygons.
-Forms can simplify the data entry and even ensure to some extent that the correct information is filled in.
+Attributes forms can simplify the data entry and even ensure to some extent that the correct information is filled in.

 <YouTube id="jc4p1PpXj3k" />

 ## Widget gallery

-A number of edit widget types for forms can be used in <MobileAppName />, including drop-down options, slider, date and time, checkbox, or photos.
+A number of edit widget types for attributes form can be used in <MobileAppName />, including drop-down options, slider, date and time, checkbox, or photos.

-Forms can be configured using <QGISHelp ver="latest" link="user_manual/working_with_vector/vector_properties.html#edit-widgets" text="QGIS widget types" /> .
+Attributes forms can be configured using <QGISHelp ver="latest" link="user_manual/working_with_vector/vector_properties.html#edit-widgets" text="QGIS widget types" /> .

 |QGIS widget  | Description  |<div style="width:300px">Preview in <MobileAppName /> </div> |Example project   |
 |:---:|:---:|:---:|:---:|